 We want you to know about the creating calculator in python, hence we are come up with the best video explanation you have ever watched on the internet, where you not only understand the logic but also code to get the desired output.

-You still face difficulties in understanding the logic?
+Do you still face difficulties in understanding the logic?
 That’s perfectly fine, we have something more for you.
-You can scroll down to learn more about the this topic.
+You can scroll down to learn more about this topic.

-For all the practice Videos and Explanation on Python please click over here.
+For all the practice Videos and Explanations on Python please click over here.
 Python Practice Series.